Here are the top five suggested budgeting methods to help you align your money management style with your financial goals.

-Who would benefit from the zero-based budget?
+Who benefits from a zero-based budget?

 This method is ideal for anyone who prefers a hands-on approach to budgeting.
 It’s also a great tool for folks just learning to budget as it provides the most detailed financial data of any of the other methods on this list.

-The idea is that if you allocate 50% of your income to essentials (like housing, bills, food), 30% to personal expenses (like eating out, travel, personal care items), and 20% to savings, you will automatically limit major expenses while still saving enough to be financially secure.
+The idea is that if you allocate 50% of your post-tax income to needs (housing, bills, food), 30% to wants (eating out, travel, personal care items), and 20% to freedom (debt payoff and savings), you will automatically limit major expenses while still saving enough to be financially secure.

 If you use this method, you may find that a slightly different ratio works best for your financial situation.
 However, keep in mind that the combined percentage for essentials and personal expenses should not exceed 80%.

-Who would benefit from the 50/30/20 budget?
+Who benefits from a 50/30/20 budget?

 This method is ideal for those concerned with big-picture financial information because it considerably limits the number of budget categories you have to contend with.

 With this system, your budget categories are represented by envelopes.
 Each envelope is filled with the exact amount of money you can spend on that category, and when the money runs out, you can’t spend any more.

 While confining yourself to using only cash and carrying around physical envelopes may seem old-school, studies show that doing so may actually reduce your spending.

-Who would benefit from the envelope budget?
+Who benefits from the envelope budget?

 This method is ideal for anyone hitting the reset button on their finances because it sets hard limits on spending while also eliminating the risk of checking account overdrafts or carrying a credit card balance.

 Next, you calculate the monthly cost of each value and then figure out how far down the list your can stretch your income.
 If you can’t afford all your values, then you either need to re-prioritize or reduce the expenses associated with each value.

-Who would benefit from the values-based budget?
+Who benefits from the values-based budget?

 This method is ideal for people who have trouble sticking to a budget because it shifts focus away from the numbers and adds emotion to the budgeting process.

-“Pay Yourself First” Budget
+5: “Pay Yourself First” Budget

 With this method, you decide how much to allocate to your savings goals and all of your remaining money is free to be spent however you choose.

 This method is ideal for budgeting pros or people with incomes that are high enough as to make a budget optional.